 In March of 2010, one of our team was given permission to photo document the house before it was demolished.
-During the photo session, the gentleman working to salvage fixtures from the house, Dean Thomason, stated that he daily heard footsteps, doors opening and closing, light switches being turned and the sounds of talking on other floors when he was the only one inside the building.
+During the photo session, the gentleman working to salvage fixtures from the house, Dean Thomason, shared with our group that he frequently heard footsteps, doors opening and closing, light switches being turned and the sounds of talking on other floors when he was the only one inside the building.

 What will follow in the next few weeks is our research into the history, our investigations and finally, what we found during our many visits the McCarty House.

 William Turpin Jones was born in Carnesville, Franklin County, Georgia on August 31, 1868.
 He came to Florida in 1892 to work as a machinist helper for the Saint Augustine railroad shops.
 His career in the FEC was quite successful and in 1900 he was promoted to engineer and relocated by the company to Fort Pierce.
 As an engineer he operated the trains between Jacksonville and Key West.